JensBender/loan-default-prediction/README-hf-space.md

 ### How to Use
 1.  **Fill in Form**: Enter applicant details such as age, income, and experience.
 2.  **Click Predict**: The app will process your input and return a "Default" or "No Default" prediction along with probabilities.
-3.  **Interpret Responsibly**: Use the prediction as decision support, not as the sole basis for loan approval.
+3.  **Interpret Responsibly**: Use the prediction to support decision making, do **not** use for fully automated decisions without human oversight.

 ### Use via API
 You can also send requests directly to the FastAPI backend for programmatic access.
 This is useful for integrating the model into other applications or systems.